Although there have never been more eCommerce platforms on the market, there are still a lot of reasons to love Shopify.

 In any case, that was just the average.
 When Sumo looked at the top 10% of popups, they discovered that their average conversion rate was a whopping 9.28%

-Considering that some estimates put the average website abandonment rate at about 97.5%, converting just 3% of those people who try to leave could nearly double your entire site’s conversion rate.
+Considering that some estimates putthe average website abandonment rate at about 97.5%, converting just 3% of those people who try to leave could nearly double your entire site’s conversion rate.

-If you then refined those popup ads so that they were in the top 10% converting 9.28% of site abandoners, you’d see your overall site’s conversion rate improve by 4x .
+If you then refined those popup ads so that they were in the top 10% converting 9.28% of site abandoners, you’d see your overall site’s conversion rate improve by 4x.

-Think about that four a moment.
+Think about that for a moment.
 Without spending more money on SEO or PPC ads or even email campaigns, you could quadruple your Shopify site’s conversion rate just by adding popup ads that only deploy when someone has already decided not to make a purchase.

 Wow.

 These kinds of popups don’t have to be overly complicated, either.
-The example below from Leesa is a very common version.
+The example below fromLeesa is a very common version.
 If successful, your company will get a new subscriber to your newsletter and a customer.

 And again, if the visitor doesn’t go for it, who cares?
 You weren’t going to convert them anyway.

-Last but not least, I can’t recommend enough that you A/B test any changes you’re considering to your Shopify site before making them permanent.
+I can’t recommend enough that you A/B test any changes you’re considering to your Shopify site before making them permanent.
 Conversion rate optimization (CRO) can be fickle.
 What seems like an obvious improvement that will increase conversions can sometimes have the exact opposite effect.

 So, even though my experience tells me the six tips above will definitely improve your conversion rate, I still recommend that you employ A/B testing to make sure.

-Fortunately, Shopify actually has a great guide on A/B testing that explains the entire concept and will make it easy to get started.
+Fortunately, Shopify actually has a greatguide on A/B testing that explains the entire concept and will make it easy to get started.

 Even though I tried to keep my list of steps short and sweet, I know taking that first step can be easier said than done.
 So, just begin by looking over Google Analytics and finding any pages that may be turning away large amounts of shoppers.
 Fixing those pages will improve your conversions considerably and should give you confidence in continuing with the rest of these tips.

-That said, if there’s any way our team of Shopify developers can help – even if you just have a question about one of these steps – feel free to comment below or contact us for answers.
+That said, if there’s any way our team ofShopify developers can help – even if you just have a question about one of these steps – feel free to comment below orcontact us for answers.
+We also offer Shopify app development services that can boost your conversion rates by giving you a competitive edge unique to your store.